Jessica Alba Goes Topless & Tells People To Get Their ‘Mind Out Of The Gutter’

 Jessica also shared two more magazine covers.
 The first one she shared had a completely different vibe than the topless cover.

-It showed her in an all-tan outfit, which consisted of a tank top, cardigan, and leg warmers.
+It showed her in an all-tan outfit, which included a tank top, cardigan, and leg warmers.
 The backdrop was a light turquoise, and Jessica sat with her left elbow resting on her left knee.
 She gave a coy look while pursing her lips.

 This update received over 593,000 likes.